Aylamccarthy/madisons-patisserie/README.md

 ## Marketing

 ### Facebook Page
 * The marketing strategy includes a Facebook business page that is intended to create a good image of the bakeshop by posting news and promotions available.
-By highly promoting the products and always adding new content, the page will increase its popularity and attract more and more customers to buy from the online store.<br><br>
+By highly promoting the products and always adding new content, the page will increase its popularity and attract more and more customers to buy from the online store.
+The page can be accessed at [this link](https://www.facebook.com/profile.php?id=61553025716191).<br><br><br><br>
 <img width="80%" src="media/facebook_screenshot.png">

 ### Newsletter